-As of December 31, 2013 and 2012, the Society determined that its investments in marketable securities would generally be classified as Level 1 financial instruments as fair value is generally determined based upon quoted market prices as detailed above.
-Disclosures about estimated fair values and fair value measurements were determined by the Society based upon pertinent market data and other information available as of December 31, 2013 and 2012.
+As of December 31, 2014 and 2013, the Society determined that its investments in marketable securities would generally be classified as Level 1 financial instruments as fair value is generally determined based upon unadjusted quoted market prices as detailed above.
+Disclosures about estimated fair values and fair value measurements were determined by the Society based upon pertinent market data and other information available as of December 31, 2014 and 2013.
 Considerable judgment may be necessary to interpret market and financial data and to develop fair value measurements in certain circumstances, and the Society's estimates of fair values and fair value measurements may not be indicative of amounts realized at disposition.